tbowmo/node-red-small-timer/README.md

 # Setup
 ![image of configuration](images/small-timer-config.png)<br>
-Start by configuring a position, this is used to calculate the correct sunrise/sunset times for your area.
-You can either let your browser do it by pressing the button "Get position from browser" or use other means like Google Maps to find the latitude/longitude for your area.
+_Optional_: Start by configuring your location, which is used to calculate the correct sunrise and sunset times for your area.
+You can either let your browser do this by clicking the "Get position from browser" button, or manually enter the latitude and longitude using a service like Google Maps.

+If you don't configure a location, you'll only be able to use fixed times to send on/off messages.

 ## On and Off time
 Configures the on and off events<br>